fairfield-university-is505-fall2017/final-project-the-a-team/README.md

 # final-project-the-a-team
 final-project-the-a-team created by GitHub Classroom

-## The A-Team's Data Analysis of 'Adult.csv'
+## The A-Team's Data Analysis of 'adult.csv'
 # Background
 We endeavor to analyze this data, and expand on this statement later.
 The purpose of our analysis is to analyze demographic and gender characteristics, and relate it to income and education levels to see current trends in our population.